Ben-Boyte/Readme-Generator/README.md

 ## Installation

   _How to install this application:_
-  Download and install
+  add files to your local machine

 ## Usage
   _Instructions for use:_
-  Download and install on to local machine
+  Enter info into desired questions

   ## Contribution
   _If you would like to contribute, here's how:_
-  To contribute download and install repository
+  Download and install files

 ## Testing
   _How to test this application:_
-  Open in terminal
+  Download and install on to local machine

 ## Questions